 ⏲How Much Salt Does a Water Softener Use?

-About 6-8 pounds of salt are needed per water softener regeneration, depending on the size of the system.
 This equates to about one 40-pound bag of salt each month, or 12 40-pound bags of salt each year.

 Let’s break it down some more.